 Most Scandinavians would probably insist that elderflower cordial originated here.
-Whether that's true or not, let's not open that can of worms.
+Whether that's true or not, I honestly don't know.
 What matters is that it's a flavor that instantly brings back memories of childhood summers to almost any northerner.
 This dessert, however, is a little more grown-up.
 You can always skip the vodka if you're serving it to your family-or just keep the dessert to yourself.
 It is that good.